 - A lack of professional development in ministry – sometimes feeling unskilled in ministry with some tasks

 - A feeling of isolation in ministry and a lack of teamwork with the result resulting in feelings of burnout

 Reflecting on the challenges of working in ministry today and looking to enhance my capacity to support people on this journey, I have completed Pastoral Supervision qualifications and can offer services in person where appropriate or via zoom

 My primary training is in theology, social work and counselling which I have offered for many years and I am now offering this additional service of pastoral supervision.
-I am an associate member of the Australian Association of Supervisors (AAOS) https://www.supervision.org.au
+I am a member of the Australian Association of Supervisors (AAOS) https://www.supervision.org.au

 Introduction to Professional Supervision

 The AAOS defines supervision as a contractual, relational, collaborative process, which facilitates the ethical and professional practice of the supervisee.
 AAOS further defines supervision as a professional contracted relationship between a trained supervisor and a practitioner.
 Supervision is an opportunity for the supervisee to reflect on their practice to gain a broader perspective, opening up a space in which to discover possibilities for personal and professional growth.

 Professional supervision is a structured process that is framed around the needs of the person(supervisee)coming for supervision In a confidential and trusting environment, people bring their actual work-practice to another person (i.e. the Supervisor) and with their help review what has happened in their work practice in order to learn from that experience.
 Supervisees talk about their work and through a process of shared reflection and thoughtfulness with the Supervisor, find more effective ways of managing their work-life balance.

 WHO IS PROFESSIONAL SUPERVISION FOR ?